• Recipe Index

 We've tested this recipe at least 3 times to ensure it works well for you.
 Have a look at our tips for getting the best dish you can!

 • The lamb is browned off in the pan first.
 You can get a nice golden color on the lamb without burning it.
 This adds great flavor and depth to the sauce.
+It can take 5-10 minutes to brown each side of the lamb pieces, you don't need a roaring high heat, just a medium-high heat.
+This ensures the lamb browns without burning the bottom of the pan.

 • Generally, I leave the vegetables quite chunky as I like the body they give to the sauce.
-But you can chop them in a food processor if it is easier.
+But you can chop them finely in a food processor if it is easier.

 • The vegetables are cooked for quite a long time to allow them to get some color.
 Don't worry if your pan starts to brown; this will all add flavor to the ragu.
 Just be sure to keep the heat low so the pan's bottom doesn't burn.

-• Wait to add the garlic until you have finished browning off the vegetables.
-So it doesn't burn.
+• Wait to add the garlic until you have finished browning off the vegetables, so it doesn't burn.

 • When you add the tomato puree/paste, cook it for a few minutes to deepen the flavor.